 - Algebra May 2-27, 2022

 Parents/Guardians who are interested in having their students take one of the above assessments are required to complete and submit a Spring 2022 Home Education Registration Form by January 31.
 Once the 2022 Home Education Registration Form is submitted, students will be assigned specific test dates.
 Assessment registration forms will not be accepted after the January 31 deadline.
 If you have questions or need additional information, you may contact the Research, Assessment and Evaluation Office.

 Home education students have access to Career and Technical Education (CTE) Programs through Sarasota County Schools.
 Multiple CTE programs are available at all middle and high schools as well as Suncoast Technical College.
 CAPE industry certifications are available to Home education students that are enrolled in CTE programs at no cost.
 Home education students not enrolled in CTE programs must cover all costs associated with test preparation materials and exam vouchers.
 State funding restrictions prohibit the school district from spending CTE funding on non-CTE students.

 Upon deciding to establish and maintain a Home Education Program for your student, you will be governed by Florida statutes.
 The Supervisor of School Choice and Charter Schools acts as the Superintendent’s designee for Home Education Programs in Sarasota County.
 As parents and/or guardians establish their Home Education Programs, the designee will help them remain in compliance with the state statutes that govern this school choice option in Florida

 Please send any and all homeschool correspondence to firstname.lastname@example.org

-If you have any questions, concerns or a need for assistance, please do not hesitate to call the Office of School Choice, Charter Schools, and Virtual School at 927-9000 extension 32255.
+If you have any questions or need additional assistance, please do not hesitate to call the Office of School Choice and Charter Schools at 927-9000 extension 32255.